 Speed, ergo distance, is all that matters, right?

-Yes.
-But our exit speed may very well not be game exit speed when comparing some type of bats when compared to others.
-And we want to be very clear, almost ridiculously so, before you speed off to click on the links below and buy some bats because Just Bat Reviews said this bat was 'hot'.
+Exit speeds for a given hitter in a cage are NOT the same as game exit speeds.
+We want to be very clear, almost ridiculously so, before you speed off to click on the links below and buy some bats because Bat Digest said this bat was ‘hot’.